National Wildlife Refuge

 |Visit the Refuge's Web Site:

 With over 250 bird species and 30 mammal species on the refuge, the patient observer or photographer has many excellent wildlife-viewing opportunities.
 A bird list can be downloaded at bird list

 If you prefer a walking tour, visit the 1/2-mile, self-guided Nature Trail at the Visitor Center.
 Visitors interested in a longer hike can follow several miles of internal refuge roads beginning at the Visitor Center or at Gotts Point.

-Spectacular concentrations of waterfowl occur on the Lake Lowell sector during peak migration.
+Spectacular concentrations of waterfowl occur on the Lake Lowell Unit during peak migration.
 Large numbers of birds begin to move into the area in September.
 Resident flocks of ducks and up to 6,000 Canada geese are usually on Lake Lowell by the second week of October.
 By mid-November, the goose population peaks at up to 15,000 birds.
 Duck populations peak in mid-December, with up to 150,000 on Lake Lowell.
 Mallards predominate, but small numbers of pintail, American wigeon, green-winged teal, wood duck, common merganser, and northern shoveler are also present.

 The winter concentrations of waterfowl attract bald eagles, which move in to the area to feed on weak and injured birds.
 Other raptors found during the fall and winter include the red-tailed hawk, northern harrier, American kestrel, goshawk, Cooper's hawk, golden eagle, sharp-shinned hawk, rough-legged hawk, prairie falcon, great horned owl, and peregrine falcon.